Bill Foley (businessman): Sports ownership

 On December 13, 2022, a group of investors led by Foley completed a deal to purchase English football club AFC Bournemouth, with Foley assuming the role of chairman.
 Ahead of the deal, he was present at one of Bournemouth's Premier League matches against Leicester City, with the Cherries winning 2–1.
 On January 13, 2023, Foley acquired a significant minority stake in French football club Lorient, creating a partnership with Bournemouth.

 On October 11, 2023, the Australian Professional Leagues (APL) announced Foley as the preferred bidder to be the owner of a new A-Leagues expansion club, based in Auckland, New Zealand.
 The APL officially confirmed the new team would be awarded a licence under Foley's ownership on November 21, with the Auckland FC men's team being introduced for the 2024–25 A-League Men season and the women's team competing from 2025–26 onwards.

 At an AGM held in February 2024, Black Knight ratified a deal to become a significant minority shareholder in Scottish football club Hibernian.
-The result of this deal is that Black Knight will be acquiring 25% of Hibs for a £6 million investment, while the Gordon family will retain its majority control (60%) of the club.
-Foley was appointed to the club's board of directors soon afterwards.
+Black Knight acquired 25% of Hibs for a £6 million investment and Foley was appointed to the club's board of directors soon afterwards, but the stake was sold to the majority shareholders in November 2025, with "philosophical differences" cited for the partnership breaking down.

+As of April 2026, Bill Foley was reported to be in advanced negotiations to acquire Exeter Chiefs.

+In June 2026, he announced a bid to acquire an NBA franchise in Las Vegas.